jefjefhui/Digital-Prototyping-Interactive-Prototype-3/README.md

 Detailed information of prototype 3,background information , testing session, and key takeaways can be found in the statement of delivery.

 The following link shows the prototype 3 video, which demonstrates how the  interactive prototype 3 works.
+Video Link: https://drive.google.com/file/d/1HteMmmTabVaYpyyC_8UEcBKJ6UJA9-P7/view